 It’s amazing that most of us have our lives integrated with our smartphones.
 How much of your life flows through your phone?
 Let us count the ways: Photos, videos, email, texting, personal and work documents, and notes.
 We use apps to play games and find love.
-We talk to friends through Facetime, Skype, WhatsApp and more.
+We talk to friends through Facetime, Skype, WhatsApp, and more.
 We research everything from when our fave celebrity was born to how to get back old notifications.
-We use social media: Facebook, Instagram, Twitter, LinkedIn.
-Our phones remind us of meetings, birthdays, doctor appointments.
+We use social media: Facebook, Instagram, Twitter, and LinkedIn.
+Our phones remind us of meetings, birthdays, and doctor appointments.

 We use them as music book libraries, to watch movies, listen to podcasts, and keep up with the news.
 We do our banking on them and use them to shop for holiday gifts and order groceries.
 And so much more.

 In many ways, smartphones are the engines of our lives.
 Yet, most of us do little to protect so much.
 One of the key ways to protect data flowing in and out of your smartphone is to use a Virtual Private Network (VPN).

 Okay, I’ll Use It.
 What Is It?